 Business travelers are increasingly going rogue.
 Why?
 They simply prefer self-booking over the agency route.
 Self-booking lets them collect loyalty points, fly with their favorite airlines, even have the eco-friendly option to choose trains over planes.
 Travel agencies lack options and and the freedom travelers want to arrange their own trips.
 Without the middleman, the business traveler tends to save a lot of time after eliminating the back-and-forth usually required to book travel.
 Overall, self-booking is just less annoying and more satisfying.

 Managed corporate travel also tends to be more expensive than unmanaged business travel.
 Having travel managers, office managers or assistants book company travel requires effort that destroys productivity and stresses out admin teams.

 But do it strategically....

-Employees can book their own business travel with the same freedom as when they book their leisure travel, but can do so in a way that stays within your travel policy and saves your company money.
+Employees can use corporate travel sites to book their own business travel with the same freedom as when they book their leisure travel, but can do so in a way that stays within your travel policy and saves your company money.
 By using a smart booking tool, employees can still get the freedom they need within policy.